-Whether you want to spend your days relaxing on gorgeous beaches, exploring national parks and hiking in nature, shopping in vibrant markets, wandering around historic cities and hopping from temple to temple, experiencing the nightlife, or something else entirely, Thailand’s diverse destinations offer something for everyone.
-If you want to combine several areas, the transportation links and availability of information make it easy.
-You can have the trip that you dreamed about in Thailand.
+Whether you want to spend your days relaxing on gorgeous beaches, exploring national parks and hiking in nature, shopping in vibrant markets, wandering around historic cities and hopping from temple to temple, experiencing the nightlife or something else entirely, Thailand’s diverse destinations offer the best of them all.
+If you want to combine several areas, the transportation links and availability of information make it easy to do so.
+You can have the trip you’ve always dreamed of.

 Terrific range of tours

-If the thought of exploring a new place completely alone makes you a bit anxious, there are many fantastic tours to discover the best of Thailand.
+If the thought of exploring a new place by yourself makes you a bit anxious, there are many fantastic tours that showcase the best of Thailand.
 There are multi-day tours that take in several destinations and day trips that show you the highlights of a certain place.
-Whether you plan your entire solo trip in Thailand based around one big tour or a series of smaller tours, or whether you mix and match independent explorations with organised day trips, there’s no need to do all your sightseeing alone if you don’t want to.
-Tours can be the perfect way of visiting several places in a tight time frame and can also remove the hassle of figuring out how to get from A to B. Some tours cater to general travellers but there are also many specialist-interest tours to help everyone make the most of their time in Thailand.
+Whether you plan your entire trip around a big tour or a series of smaller ones, or whether you mix and match independent exploring with organised day trips, there’s no need to do all your sightseeing alone if you don’t want to.
+Tours can be the perfect way of visiting several places in a tight time frame and can also remove the hassle of figuring out how to get from A to B. Some tours cater to general travellers but there are also many special interest ones; so make the most of your time in Thailand with a personalised itinerary.

 Many activities and classes

-There are numerous arranged activities, workshops, and classes around Thailand if you want to do more than sightsee, sunbathe, and explore nature.
-Not only do these offer the chance to do new fun and interesting things, but they are often a great way to meet like-minded people.
+There are numerous activities, workshops and classes around Thailand if you want to do more than sightsee, sunbathe and explore nature.
+Not only do these offer the chance to do new and interesting things, but they are often a great way to meet like-minded people.
 Fans of the underwater world could join a diving or snorkelling trip.
 How about a spot of rock climbing or caving?
 If you’ve fallen in love with Thai cuisine a cooking class could be right up your street.
-Learn the ancient practice of Thai massage, take a crash course in the Thai language, spend time at a muay Thai camp, learn how to meditate, join a yoga retreat, and more.
+Learn the ancient practice of Thai massage, take a crash course in the Thai language, spend time at a muay Thai camp, learn how to meditate, join a yoga retreat and more.

 Thailand isn’t known as the Land of Smiles for nothing!
-The people of Thailand are, for the most part, warm and welcoming towards foreign visitors, helping to keep your trip pleasant.
+The people of Thailand are, for the most part, warm and welcoming towards foreign visitors, which will help to keep your trip pleasant.
 While English may not be so widely spoken in some areas, Thai people will often go out of their way to help you out.
-The friendly faces can be reassuring in a new place too.
+The friendly faces can be reassuring in a new place, too.